AMWA-TV/bcp-002-02/docs/Overview.md

 > Note: this means that if a Device changes its function it will have to update its Application tag value.

 ## Example structure (informative)

+This shows example tags for a hardware device:

 ```json
 {